-This train-the-trainer course for trainers covers best practices for keeping delivery methods fresh and reinforcing what’s learned in the classroom.
+Taught in an interactive style, this practical train-the-trainer course covers best practices for keeping delivery methods fresh and reinforcing what’s learned in the classroom.
 The program addresses such challenges as assessing and leveraging existing knowledge, following a proven engagement framework, choosing memorable activities, and establishing an environment of trust and engagement.
-This active day of train-the-trainer addresses those topics and more.

 Whether you need to prepare inexperienced facilitators or you simply wish to infuse seasoned professionals with some added energy, this training-for-trainers workshop will teach participants to determine the needs of their participants, improve their classroom charisma, handle challenging situations, and more.

 At this program’s conclusion, participants should be able to:

 - Identify the characteristics of an exceptional trainer.

 - Explain how adults differ from children in the way they learn.

 - Understand and identify different behavioral styles and adapt training as necessary.

 - Explain what a well-designed training program looks like.